Join Our Holiday VIP List

 Herbs and Dietary Supplements.
 This review listed several pain-relieving supplements that have been fairly well-researched: Devil’s claw, curcumin, capsaicin, white willow bark), and Boswellia.

-To this review study, we would add natural therapy with essential oils.
-With something like essential oils for pain relief, you can easily incorporate them into your lifestyle while taking advantage of pain-relieving effects that – when used properly – carry few side effects.
+We would add to this review study, natural therapy with essential oils.
+With something like these essential oils for pain relief, you can easily incorporate them into your lifestyle while taking advantage of pain-relieving effects that – when used properly – carry few side effects.

 As easy topical applications, essential oils for pain relief can complement a holistic, natural approach to minimizing your suffering and giving you your life back!
 Oils and methods chosen might vary based on the kind of pain and the part of the painful condition you wish to address.